Our history

 Jetpak’s history stretches all the way back to 1979 when the idea that would eventually become Jetpak was born – to utilise unused load space on aeroplanes.

-The business, which today is Jetpak, was initiated by the then CEO of Linjeflyg, Jan Carlzon, under the name “Jetpaket”.
+The business, which today is Jetpak, was initiated by the then CEO of Linjeflyg, thereafter CEO of SAS group, Jan Carlzon, under the name “Jetpaket”.

 In 1983, the business became part of the SAS Group.
 Initially, the transports between different airports under the name “fraktflyget”, which developed into domestic freight being sent with a guaranteed delivery time.
 However, customers also needed fast ground transport with pick-up and drop-off “door-to-door”, which is why a collaboration was concluded with the courier chain AdenaPicko’s in 1986.